jack-ross/LawnAndOrder/README.md

 # Capstone
 Lawn and Order - Collection of Code, Resources, Docs, and Static website for UVA ECE Capstone

+## Initialization
+**Prerequisite**
+Working Redis Server on static IP that is known to all devices.
+**1. Map/Boundary is Set**
+User sets boundary position vectors for the work area.

+**2. Robot Comes Online**
+Once robot connects to central WiFi node, it is responsible for connecting to RedisDB and publishing it's unique identifing marker (UID) and name to channel `fieldObjects`.
+The robot will then subscribe to a channel entitled `fieldBot-<UID>`.
+It will recieve position vector on this channel.

+**3. Navigation Server**
+The navigation server must get from `map-configuration` to receive up to date boundary position vectors and subscribe to `system-updates` to receive updates whenever the map is changed to then pull from `map-configuration`.
+Each object will come from CV server with a UID, which is read from marker on the robot.
+That UID will dictate which channel navigation info will be published to.

+**OpenCv**
+No configuration necessary.

 ## Communications (subject to change)